a-b-street/osm2streets/docs/how_it_works.md

 At its heart, a graph of roads and intersections.
 (Roads lead between exactly two intersections -- "road segments" might be more precise.)
 Roads have their lanes listed from left-to-right, with a type, width, and direction.
 Note osm2streets doesn't model bidirectional lanes yet -- sidewalks and shared center turn lanes are either forwards or backwards right now, and something downstream interprets them in a special way. (osm2lanes has more nuance, but isn't used in osm2streets yet.)

-Intersections have a `ControlType` -- stop signs, traffic signals, uncontrolled, etc. This is orthogonal to `IntersectionComplexity` and `ConflictType`...
+Intersections have a `ControlType` -- stop signs, traffic signals, uncontrolled, etc. This is orthogonal to `IntersectionType` and `ConflictType`...
 TODO, narrow down valid combinations and give examples.
 MultiConnection vs Merge, please!

 ### IDs